Farm-Data-Standards/URN-Lists/README.md

 * **urn:nzl:pri:animal:dna:result** - This schema describes the dna result values for an animal,  including animallID, dnaProbability, and dnaSireId.

-* **urn:nzl:pri:Processor** - Processing plants.
+* **urn:nzl:pri:processor** - Processing plants.
 These are identifier codes used to describe a processing plant.